Al Campanis: Racially insensitive comments

 Campanis, who had played alongside Robinson and was known for being close to him, was being interviewed about the subject.
 Nightline anchorman Ted Koppel asked him why, at the time, there had been few black managers and no black general managers or owners in Major League Baseball.
 Campanis's reply was: "I truly believe that they may not have some of the necessities to be, let's say, a field manager, or, perhaps, a general manager."
 Later in the interview, to defend his views when pressed by Koppel, Campanis asked: "Why are black men or black people not good swimmers?
 Because they don't have the buoyancy."
-Koppel says he gave Campanis several opportunities to clarify ("Do you really believe that?") or back down from his remarks.
-Instead, Campanis doubled down on his views, suggesting that African Americans "certainly are short" on individuals with strong decision-making capabilities, asking Koppel: "How many quarterbacks do you have?
+Koppel gave Campanis several opportunities to clarify or back down from his remarks, asking Campanis, "Do you really believe that?"
+Koppel also pointed out that much of what Campanis was saying "sounds a lot like the garbage we heard 40 years ago."
+Campanis doubled down on his views, suggesting that African Americans "certainly are short" on individuals with strong decision-making capabilities, asking Koppel: "How many quarterbacks do you have?
 How many pitchers do you have that are black?"
-Koppel also pointed out that much of what Campanis was saying "sounds a lot like the garbage we heard 40 years ago."
 Campanis was fired less than 48 hours later.

 The controversy was especially heated when it was pointed out that Campanis had participated in the decision over who would replace Walter Alston as the manager of the Dodgers.
 It had been a choice between the two coaches at the time, Tommy Lasorda and Jim Gilliam, and it raised the question of whether Gilliam had been passed over because he was black.